 Pool Inspection Checklist

-Just as it is necessary to get a professional home inspection done before buying a house, it’s equally important to get a professional swimming pool inspection done if that house has an inground pool.
-Unfortunately, when buying a home with a preexisting inground pool, you could potentially be inheriting some problems you won’t want to deal with.
-So before jumping the gun and purchasing a new house with a pool, you want to ensure the pool is structurally sound and that all systems function correctly.
+Just as it is necessary to get a professional home inspection done before buying a house, it’s equally as important to get a professional swimming pool inspection done if that house has an inground pool.
+Unfortunately, as exciting as pools are, you could be unknowingly inheriting some problems you won’t want to deal with when purchasing a home with a pool.
+So, before jumping the gun and purchasing a new house with a pool, you want to ensure the pool is structurally sound and that all systems function correctly.

 Main Takeaways

-• Not all home inspectors can conduct a pool inspection, as they need to be specifically qualified to do so.
+• Not all home inspectors can conduct a pool inspection, as they must be specifically qualified.

 • Your pool inspector should look for the following: pool safety features, physical condition of the pool, condition of pool equipment and systems, additional design and convenience features, and equipment infrastructure and yard conditions.